KashiCode/ChatGPT/README.md

 # ChatGPT Bot

 # Introduction
 ChatGPT bot is a Discord bot developed using [Node.js](https://nodejs.org/) and [Discord.js](https://discord.js.org/).
-Serving as a proof of concept, this application allows users to query and receive responses from GPT-3.5 within their discord server.
+This application allows users to query and receive responses from GPT-3.5 within their discord server.